 Personal injury Trust Investment

-You may be interested in personal injury trust investment if you, or a member of your family, are likely to receive a personal injury compensation award.
+You should consider a personal injury trust investment if you, or a member of your family, is likely to receive a sizeable personal injury compensation award.
 This could be as the result of an injury, or medical negligence, and could be paid from a personal injury legal claim, via insurance, or a charitable gift.
-At some point you may receive a significant amount of money to help you to deal with your ongoing medical conditions, and loss of earnings.
+At the end of the claim process, you may receive a significant amount of money to help you to deal with your ongoing medical conditions, and loss of earnings.
 This can be a long and arduous process, and your specialist personal injury solicitor will help you through this.
 When you get to the settlement stage , your solicitor is likely to recommend a personal injury trust investment, since this is a legal way for you to hold your compensation while still remaining entitled to receive means tested state benefits.

 Who should read this article?

 This article is aimed at people who have suffered a serious illness or injury, and who are likely to claim significant compensation.
-We explain why a personal injury trust investment is valuable, but also when you might choose not to place your compensation into trust.
+We explain why a personal injury trust investment is valuable, the impact of using trusts, and also why you might consider not using a trust.
 We also explain how you can manage your personal injury trust investments once the trust fund has been established.

 1. What is a personal injury trust fund?